Skip to main content

 The Verdict

 From the roadside, Wildebeest looks like a pub.
 That first impression is the most misleading thing about it.
-Step inside and you find a serious restaurant running three distinct menus, classical technique, and two consecutive Michelin Bib Gourmands (2024 and 2025) — all at a price point that undercuts most comparably ambitious cooking in East Anglia.
+Step inside and you find a serious restaurant running three distinct menus, classical technique, two consecutive Michelin Bib Gourmands (2024 and 2025) — all at a price point that undercuts most comparably ambitious cooking in East Anglia.
 If you're planning a special occasion dinner within reach of Norwich, book here before you look anywhere else at this tier.

 What to Expect

-The room corrects the pub assumption quickly: a spacious, airy interior with bare floors, banquette seating, moody photographic art, and tables that are properly laid.
-Plants soften the edges, natural light comes easily during the day, and the general effect is relaxed without being casual.
-It's a comfortable setting for a two-hour lunch or a celebratory dinner, and the scale means it doesn't feel cramped even when full.
+The room corrects the pub assumption quickly: a spacious, airy interior with bare floors, banquette seating, moody photographic art, tables that are properly laid.
+Plants soften the edges, natural light comes easily during the day, the general effect is relaxed without being casual.
+It's a comfortable setting for a two-hour lunch or a celebratory dinner, the scale means it doesn't feel cramped even when full.
 For a special occasion, the room holds the occasion well — not theatrical, but considered.

 Chef-owner Daniel Smith works from a classical foundation.
 The menu architecture alone signals ambition: a seven-course tasting menu sits alongside a full à la carte and a set menu du jour that offers the kitchen's sensibility at a noticeably lower entry price.
-That daily set menu is the value anchor of the whole operation , few Bib Gourmand holders in the UK offer this combination of format choice and technical depth at comparable prices.
+That daily set menu is the value anchor of the whole operation, few Bib Gourmand holders in the UK offer this combination of format choice and technical depth at comparable prices.
 Wine starts from £26 a bottle, with by-the-glass options from £6.75, which adds to the accessibility without softening the ambition.

 Service is friendly and willing, which suits the room's tone.
 This isn't somewhere that performs formality, but the team takes the food seriously and that comes through in how dishes are explained and paced.